Hindsight bias: Schizophrenia

 Schizophrenia is an example of a disorder that directly affects the hindsight bias.
 Individuals with schizophrenia are more strongly affected by the hindsight bias than are individuals from the general public.

 The hindsight bias effect is a paradigm that demonstrates how recently acquired knowledge influences the recollection of past information.
 Recently acquired knowledge has a strange but strong influence on schizophrenic individuals in relation to information previously learned.
 New information combined with rejection of memories can disconfirm behavior and delusional belief, which is typically found in patients with schizophrenia.
-This can cause faulty memory, which can lead to hindsight thinking and believing in knowing something they don't.
+This can cause faulty memory, which can lead to hindsight thinking and believing in knowing something they do not.
 Delusion-prone individuals with schizophrenia can falsely jump to conclusions.
 Jumping to conclusions can lead to hindsight, which strongly influences the delusional conviction in individuals with schizophrenia.
 In numerous studies, cognitive functional deficits in schizophrenic individuals impair their ability to represent and uphold contextual processing.